B. Rajam Iyer

-B. Rajam Iyer (15 July 1922 – 3 May 2009) was a Carnatic singer from South India.
+Balasubramaniam Rajam Iyer (15 July 1922 – 3 May 2009) was a carnatic singer from South India.
 He was awarded the Madras Music Academy's Sangeetha Kalanidhi in 1987.

 Family

-Rajam Iyer was born in Karaikudi, in Ramnad district.
-His father is Balasubramania Iyer and his mother is Lakshmi Ammal.
+Rajam Iyer was born in Karaikudi, in Ramnad district, to Balasubramania Iyer and Lakshmi Ammal.

 Training in music

 He began his training in Carnatic music under Thirukokarnam Subbiah Bhagaathar and then under Ganapathy Iyer of Kunnakudi.
 The latter is a Gottuvadyam and Jalatarangam player.
 This initial training lasted for about five years.

 He went for advanced training as the disciple of Ariyakudi Ramanuja Iyengar.
 This training was undertaken in the traditional Gurukula (residing in the master's residence and serving him) style and lasted for about 10 years.

 Rajam Iyer grew up as the leading disciple of Ramanuja Iyengar and became an exponent of his style of singing.

 His long association with Ramanuja Iyengar helped him to enrich his repertoire.
 In addition, he learnt Muthuswami Dikshitar krithis from T. L. Venkatarama Iyer, a recipient of the Prestigious Sangeetha Kalanidhi award.